The Portuguese Camino

 - Due to the logistics and nature of this tour we require a minimum of 8 travellers to run the departure

-Day 1 - Porto - Arrival day We have an arrival meeting then an optional dinner at one of our favourites, Abadia do Porto, a traditional Portuguese restaurant, very old and serving excellent fare Day 2 - Porto We settle in for an interesting day in Porto.
+Day 1 - Porto - Arrival day We have an arrival meeting then an optional dinner at one of our favourite very old restaurants enjoying excellent traditional Portuguese fare Day 2 - Porto We settle in for an interesting day in Porto.
 Start the day with coffee at the Majestic café the oldest café in town and close by.
 We head down to San Bento Train Station, with its atrium lined with tiles then continue down the hill to the old Ribeira district of Porto.
-Crossing over the bridge we can enjoy an optional Port wine tour and tasting possibly at the legendary Sandemans.
-This is an excellent spot for leaving the afternoon free for a river cruise or more exploration on foot.
+Crossing over the bridge we can enjoy an optional Port wine tour and tasting possibly at the legendary Cálem or Sandeman.
+This is an excellent spot to begin a free afternoon perhaps taking in a river cruise or more exploration on foot.
 Meet back on the other side of the river for a gorgeous outdoor dinner on the riverside Day 3 - Porto to Esposende 1st walk 15 kms.
-Modivas - Facho - Vila Chã – Vila do Conde – Póvoa de Varzim.
+Labruge beach - Vila Chã – Vila do Conde – Póvoa de Varzim.

-We catch a metro to Modivas Central, walk to Facho on the seaside then along the coast to Póvoa do Varzim.
-The walk today moves along coastal wooden planks then passes though small villages and towns.
-In Vila do Conde we can enjoy the historic centre, the San Juan fortress, and its beautiful aqueduct.
+We avoid walking through the industrial zone of Porto as transport takes us north to Labruge Beach.
+From here we hug the coast as we make our way to Póvoa do Varzim.
+The walk today moves along coastal wooden planks then passes through small villages and towns.
+In Vila do Conde we can enjoy the historic centre, the San Juan fortress, and the beautiful aqueduct.
 There are plenty of places to stop for coffee or lunch along the way.
-We ride the bus to Esposende where we enjoy the evening and spend the night in this lovely port town with sand dunes, beach, and a historic old town with plenty of restaurants and bars Day 4 - Esposende to Viana do Costelo 2nd walk 18 kms.
+From Póvoa de Varzim a minibus will take us Esposende where we enjoy the evening and spend the night in this lovely port town with sand dunes, beach, and a historic old town with plenty of restaurants and bars Day 4 - Esposende to Viana do Costelo 2nd walk 18 kms.
 Belinho – Castelo do Neiva - Chafé – Viana do Castelo.

-We move on to Redondela where we begin our begin our day with an easy, uphill walk along forest paths and through small villages.
+We move on to Redondela where we begin our day with an easy, uphill walk along forest paths and through small villages.
 Along the way we will see the famous stone crosses (Cruceiros), which for centuries have guided and protected pilgrims on their way to Santiago.
-Several of these small masterpieces are dated back to the 15th Century.
+Several of these small masterpieces date back to the 15th Century.
 Along our route we will pass through Arcade which is a village famous for its oysters.
 We then cross the beautiful bridge of Pontesampaio of medieval origin with its ten arches.
-At Figueirido we take a drink and transfer to Pontevedra.
+Passing Figueirido we start to encounter more houses as we approach Pontevedra.
 The historical quarter of Pontevedra is the second most popular of the Galicia region, right after Santiago de Compostela.
 The Church of La Peregrina stands out in the centre of city as it is the only circular church in all of Spain.
 Here, the Pilgrim Virgin, welcomes all walking the Portuguese Camino Day 10 - Pontevedra to Santiago de Compostela 7th walk 21 kms.
-Caldas de Reis – Padron.
+Caldas de Reis – Padrón / O Milladoiro – Santiago de Compostela.

 Local Payment